 There’s a wide variety of free to low-cost cloud services available that can significantly help running a small business in Los Angeles such as:

 - Dropbox – Storage

 - Zoom – Video conferencing

 #2.
 Voice over Internet Protocol (VoIP)

-Small businesses that are looking to significantly reduce their telephone expenses can turn to VoIP.
+Small businesses in Los Angeles can significantly reduce telephone expenses by implemeting VoIP business phone systems.
 VoIP is a phone service that lets you call using a broadband internet connection instead of regular landlines.
 It allows you to affordably make and receive calls anywhere, even international and mobile calls.
 VoIP-to-VoIP calls are free, unlike landline-to-landline calls.

 In terms of features, landlines are no match against VoIP.
 While landlines are limited to voice calls, VoIP enables you to video chat, send files, and even share computer screens during a call.
 You can even use your laptop or mobile phone as an extension of your office phone, which extends your phone system to anywhere you are.
 You can also integrate most VoIP platforms with other business software like customer relationship management (CRM) systems, sales software, and email marketing tools.

 Although call forwarding, voicemail, call conferencing, and several other features are also available with your landline connection, these are usually additional costs on your phone bill.
 On the other hand, many VoIP features usually come at no extra cost such as three-way calling, call forwarding, call blocking, call waiting with caller ID, and many others.
 Those that do cost extra are features that are not possible with landlines like call analytics, voicemail to text, and voicemail to email messaging.